-For more information, contact the project director, Priyanka Sharma, at firstname.lastname@example.org.
+For more information and ideas about how you can get started with learning circles, contact the project director, Priyanka Sharma, at firstname.lastname@example.org.

 English Now! is generously supported by the Dollar General Literacy Foundation.